ChrisPritchard/fsharp-gamecore/README.md

 - the ability to draw multiline text via Paragraph (as compared to text, and which takes a string list of lines)
 - a simplified game runner 'runWindowedGame' that takes a window size and asset list instead of a config object, and defaults to aliceBlue for clear colour and no fpsCounter

+## Updates for 0.0.6

+The previous iteration with its destRects didn't work out: the size of the text became constrained, but unpredictable in practice.
+0.0.6 has changed this back to the old signature, but with font height in pixels instead of scale.
+This works much better.

+Another, minor change is that the origins for text drawing have been expanded to centre plus all eight points of the compass.
+This is where the text will be drawn from relative to its given position, and an example of this is in the sample project.

 ## Samples